Mavis-smile/CPC357-Assignment2/README.md

 - **MQTT latency**: Should be <200ms
 - **Firebase sync time**: Should be <1s
 - **Servo response time**: Should be <2s
-- **Camera detection**: Should be >90% accuracy

 ---

 ## 🎉 Congratulations!

-Your Smart Recycle Bin system is now **fully operational**!
+Your Smart Recycle Bin hardware is now **fully operational**!

-You can now:
-- 📱 Detect items with camera on smartphone
+Hardware capabilities:
-- 🤖 Automatically sort into correct bins
+- 🤖 Automatically sort items into correct bins
 - 🔥 Monitor fire alerts in real-time
-- 📊 View dashboard from any browser
-- 🎮 Control hardware remotely
+- 🎮 Receive remote commands via MQTT
-- 📍 Track GPS location of detections
+- 📊 Send sensor data to cloud
-- 💾 Store data in Firebase for analysis
+- 💾 Sync data to Firebase for monitoring

 **Happy recycling!** ♻️🌍🚮

 ---

-**Last Updated:** December 29, 2024
+**Last Updated:** January 8, 2026
 **Version:** 1.0
 **Status:** Production Ready ✅